Interview answer drill

 Angular lazy loading is a route-boundary and bundle-trade-off decision, not just “load later.”
 The useful angle is production routing: initial bundle relief, preloading strategy, and the pitfalls of fragmenting features too aggressively.

-Lazy loading is not just “load modules later.”
-In production Angular apps, it is a route-boundary decision: keep rarely used features out of the startup bundle, then choose whether background preloading is worth the extra network work.
-The main pitfall is over-fragmenting features and turning navigation into a chunk waterfall.
+Lazy loading is not just "load later."
+In a production Angular app, it decides which routes stay out of the startup bundle, whether a feature should load with loadChildren or a standalone screen with loadComponent, and whether background preloading is worth the extra network work.
+The common failure mode is over-fragmenting features and turning one navigation into a chunk waterfall.

 How It Works